apioo/psx/README.md

 One key concept of PSX is that the arguments of your exposed controller methods are mapped to values of the incoming HTTP request, at the `getAll` method the `$startIndex` and `$count` parameter are mapped to a query parameter from the HTTP request, at the `create` method the `$payload` parameter is mapped to the request body.

-PSX tries to automatically map each parameter to the fitting value from the HTTP request, since this is not always distinct possible you can also use attributes to explicit declare the mapping, please take a look at our [documentation](https://phpsx.org/) to see all available mapping attributes.
+If you are familiar with [Spring](https://spring.io/) or [NestJS](https://nestjs.com/) you already know this approach.

-Since PSX uses the symfony DI container all controller classes are automatically loaded through auto-wiring.
+PSX uses the symfony DI container, all controller classes are automatically loaded through auto-wiring.
 This means you can simply define at the constructor all dependencies which are needed for your controller.
 Please take a look at the [container.php](resources/container.php) if you want to customize which classes are loaded.